16 Musicals for Black History Month To Give a Listen

 Black History Month has arrived!
 This is the perfect chance to learn more about Black history and celebrate the achievements of Black artists.
 And what better way to do that than through musical theatre?
-Here’s a list of musicals for Black History Month that are definitely worth listening to.
+Here’s a list of musicals for Black History Month that are definitely worth checking out.
+Consider picking a show you aren’t familiar with and giving it a listen!

 Musicals for Black History Month